Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 ```

 ## Overview
 This module handles order creation, payment verification, order tracking, and status management.
 Orders are created from cart items and require Razorpay payment integration.
+If a coupon is applied to the cart, the coupon discount is automatically included in the order total.
+The coupon is removed from the cart after successful payment verification.

 ---